-Choose the Right SiteButterflies need sunshine and warmth, so chose a sunny spot.
+Choose the Right SiteButterflies need sunshine and warmth, so choose a sunny spot.
 They can't fly against strong winds, so avoid exposed, windswept places.
 Trees and shrubs not only provide shelter from wind, they also provide places for the butterflies to overwinter, and for caterpillars to make the chrysalis where they will transform into butterflies.
 Many trees are good host plants for the young larvae, and some provide nectar as well.
 A sunny corner with shrubs nearby is perfect.
 Prepare the ground as you would for any garden.

 Keep it SafeButterflies are insects, and insecticides—even ”natural” ones—will kill them.
 So will weedkillers and other garden chemicals.
 So, let Nature's diversity be your defense.
 By planting lots of kinds of flowers and other plants, you are creating a more balanced habitat that will attract predator insects to control most pest outbreaks.
 If you have shrubs, mulch, rocks, and lots of kinds of plants, there will be places for them to live and multiply.
 (Remember, too, that there are no butterflies without caterpillars!)

-Choose the Right FlowersOur Butterfly Garden Collection gives you six flowers easily-grown flowers that butterflies love.
+Choose the Right FlowersOur Butterfly Garden Collection gives you six easily-grown flowers that butterflies love.
 Most of them are bright and colorful.
 Once the big colorful flowers have attracted the butterflies, you can help provide more nectar for them by adding other, less conspicuous blooms.
 Look for flat clusters of pale-colored flowers like parsley, yarrow, fennel, dill, carrots (Queen Anne's Lace),alyssum, and lovage, where they can land easily.
 Avoid double flowers like most roses, where there is no nectar for them, and long tubelike flowers where they can't reach the nectar.
 (Hummingbirds like those though.)
 Bright, hot, colors like orange are favorites, along with white, which contrasts strongly with the foliage.
 Plants that bear a lot of flowers are more visible at a distance.

 Include Host PlantsAdult butterflies, while they have favorites, can drink nectar from many plants.
 Their babies, however, (the caterpillars that will be the next generation of butterflies), need specific plants to nourish them.
 The adults lay their eggs only on the specific plants their young need, and they don't stick around long if those plants aren't at hand.
 Don't forget that the plant itself is food for the young caterpillars, so the plants will get eaten.
 You probably want to plant them behind the nectar flowers, where they will be close at hand for the butterflies, but not too conspicuous for the viewer.